 5 Ways to Give Back at Halloween

 After Halloween day is over, and if you have costumes and accessories that are in good condition, pack them up and take them over to your local Goodwill donation center.

 Goodwill is a great place to donate to because they give more than 88 cents of every dollar earned to create employment placement, job training programs and support services for people who face challenges to finding employment.

 When you donate to Goodwill you are helping people go to work.

 2. Women’s Shelters and Children’s Hospitals

-This is such an incredible and heartwarming experience because sometimes you may even get to see and interact with the women and kids you are donating to.
+Giving back in this way, especially women’s shelter donations, is such an incredible and heartwarming experience because sometimes you may even get to see and interact with the women and kids you are donating to.

 3. Operation Gratitude